Mosimane’s Al Ahly surrender Egyptian title to Zamalek despite El Gouna win

 Not willing to go down without a fight the Military Machines stepped up their game and got their second goal through Mahmoud Shabrawy who was assisted by Cameroonian Jonathan Ngwem in the 86th minute.

+They then nabbed a late penalty through Omar El Said to salvage a point.

-Despite the away result, Al Ahly failed to win a 43rd topflight title thanks to Zamalek’s result.
+Regardless of whether they had won or not, Al Ahly failed to win a 43rd top flight title thanks to Zamalek’s result.

 This title miss is a big setback for South African manager Mosimane – who was saddled with the responsibility of leading the team to domestic glory.

-Although he led the Cairo International Stadium giants to consecutive Caf Champions League titles, his future with Al Ahly will come under scrutiny.
+Although he led the Cairo International Stadium giants to consecutive Caf Champions League titles, his future with Ahly will now come under scrutiny.

 Their last game of the 2020-21 season comes against Aswan on Friday.